gileck/kickstart-2017/projects/stokr/README.md

 #### Behavior:
 * The search button changes the view to the Add Stocks view.
 * The settings button toggles between Edit/View modes (more below).
-* The filter button opens/closes a small section to filter visible stocks (more below).
+* The filter button opens/closes a small panel to filter visible stocks (more below).
 * The refresh button updates the stocks data.

 ### List of Stocks